 A MESSAGE FROM THE DIRECTOR OF EDUCATION

-It’s in that spirit, that our conservatory style program is focused on providing students the opportunity to take classes with various teachers who teach numerous approaches to Musical Theatre.
-In each class, we emphasize the importance of having a strong foundation in each discipline, while challenging students to go beyond their capabilities.
-While many programs on the North Shore focus on the production side of theatre, we are focused on the fine balance of process and product and the inherent values of theatre: collaboration, critical thinking, building empathy and self-discovery, skills that translate off-stage to other areas of your child’s life as well.
+Our conservatory style program provides students various avenues in which they can approach Musical Theatre.
+In each class, we emphasize the importance of having a solid foundation in each discipline, while challenging students to go beyond their capabilities and build upon that foundation, further developing integral life skills inherent in the values of theatre: collaboration, critical thinking, empathy and self-discovery, skills that translate to their life off-stage.

-Our Summer Session weeklong classes offer a wonderful opportunity for your child to start or build upon their Musical Theatre skills.
-Students can choose to come for just the morning or afternoon, or for the whole day.
+Our Summer Session weeklong classes offer a fantastic opportunity for your child to start or build upon their Musical Theatre skills.
+Students can choose to come for just the morning or afternoon, or for the entire day.
 Each class is different from morning to afternoon, week to week and provide a sequential curriculum plan to ensure that your student is receiving a wide-ranging learning experience.
-Whichever way you choose to spend the summer with us, your child is sure to gain the necessary tools to grow as a Theatre Artist.
+Whichever way you choose to spend the summer with us, your child is sure to grow as a Theatre Artist.

-We encourage you to register today to secure your spot in either the April Vacation week classes or Summer Session classes.
+We encourage you to register today to secure your spot in our Summer Session classes.
 Please note we are currently running two discounts (cannot be combined):

 • Multi-Class Discount: 5% for registering for 2 or more classes at once.

 • Sibling Discount: 10% off second registration when registering 2 siblings.

 We are also offering a special deal for students who choose to come for the entire 6 weeks: